Exact Inference with Latent Variables in an Arbitrary Domain: Experiments

-Here we provide synthetic experiment results for a large number of nodes $n=5000$.
-We fix the dimension $d$ to be $2$, $\norm{\vct{\mu}}$ to be $1$, and the number of trials to be $10$.
+Here we provide synthetic experiment results for a large number of entities with $n=5000$ in the latent space model with two clusters.
+We pick $\mathcal{X} = \R^2$ as the latent domain, $\norm{\vct{\mu}}$ to be $1$, and the number of trials to be $10$.
 We compute the second minimum eigenvalue with $\sigma$ being $0.05$ and $0.3$.
 With $\sigma = 0.05$, the number of runs with positive second minimum eigenvalue is $10$ (out of $10$).
 With $\sigma = 0.3$, the number of runs with positive second minimum eigenvalue is $0$ (out of $10$).
 We also run SDP for both cases.
 With $\sigma = 0.05$ the number of runs where SDP succeeded is $10$ (out of $10$).
 With $\sigma = 0.3$ the number of runs where SDP succeeded is $0$ (out of $10$).
 Both results (success for $\sigma=0.05$ and failure for $\sigma=0.3$) confirm our finding in Theorem \ref{sdp:theorem}.